scot00671234/coinfeedly-finance/replit.md

   - Added discussion section with comment posting functionality
   - Removed all "intelligence" references, replaced with "data" terminology
   - Ensured full article content is displayed in modal for maximum user retention
+- July 12, 2025.
+Complete user retention enhancement with infinite scroll and full article fetching
+  - Replaced favicon with custom "C" logo for better branding
+  - Changed "SYSTEM ACTIVE" to "LIVE" status indicator as requested
+  - Made comments fully functional with real-time posting (Anonymous username)
+  - Implemented infinite scroll with automatic loading of more articles
+  - Enhanced RSS service to fetch full article content from original URLs when available
+  - Added intelligent news categorization based on content analysis (Crypto, Markets, Tech, Finance)
+  - Expanded RSS sources to include TechCrunch and Reuters Tech for broader coverage
+  - Added automatic content extraction from article URLs for complete article text
+  - Eliminated all mock/placeholder data, using only authentic RSS content
+  - Created seamless endless scroll experience for maximum user engagement

 ## User Preferences